Although animal foods are usually highest in protein, some plants also contain decent amounts.

 4. Chinese cabbage or bok choy

-Chinese cabbage, also known as bok choy, is a good source of vegetable protein.
+Chinese cabbage, which refers to the napa cabbage and bok choy, is a good source of vegetable protein.

 One cup (70 grams) of Chinese cabbage contains 1 gram of protein.
 It's also an excellent source of folate, calcium, potassium, manganese, iron and vitamins A, C and K (21).